Forensic entomology and the law: Death scene case study form

-Like the name suggests, this form is an itemized checklist for the different conditions present at the crime scene.
+As the name suggests, this form is an itemized checklist for the different conditions present at the crime scene.
 The conditions recorded include temperature, habitats, the presence/absence of sunlight, and other details specific to the crime scene.
 More often than not, this form merely repeats previously recorded observations.
 This is because the primary purpose of the Death Scene Case Study Form is to itemize the different findings to ensure that nothing is overlooked.

 Autopsy report

-The autopsy report is the responsibility of the coroner, not the forensic entomologist and must be requested.
+The autopsy report is the responsibility of the coroner, not the forensic entomologist, and must be requested.
 The most important things to note are the manner and cause of death, where the insects were found on the body, and the extent of decomposition of the body.

 Because the ME is one of the first people to have access to the body, he/she is usually the one to retrieve specimen samples from different orifices on the body.
 The specific location of the insects and the extent of their activity should be duly noted on the report.
 This information helps the entomologist determine an accurate PMI based on the development of the specimens found.

 Local weather records

-Accurate weather reports are elemental in a death scene investigation, especially one where any type of developmental insect are involved.
+Accurate weather reports are elemental in a death scene investigation, especially one where any type of developmental insect is involved.
 Even within a relatively small area, the weather can vary, so it is important that the source of climate conditions is extremely reliable and accurate.
 For an ideal estimation as per the general maturation of the live specimens found on the body, a record of the ground and ambient temperatures should be taken for several days after the corpse is removed from the scene.
 To ensure the utmost accuracy it is best to collect weather data from a weather station located as close as possible to the actual crime scene.